 2b.
-On failure, the responding SEPP shall respond to the initiating SEPP with an appropriate 4xx/5xx status code as specified in clause 6.2.4.2.
+On failure or unsuccessful processing of the request, the responding SEPP shall respond to the initiating SEPP with an appropriate 4xx/5xx status code, the message body shall contain a ProblemDetails structure with the "cause" attribute set to one of the application error as specified in clause 6.2.4.2.
+The "cause" attribute shall be set to "UNSPECIFIED", if the responding SEPP fails to process the reconstructed message, and the error is reported by N32f error reporting procedure as specified in clause 5.2.5.